Berkshire leads $750 million Nubank funding round, values it at $30 billion

 Nubank is Warren Buffett’s second bet on a Brazilian financial startup.
 His Berkshire Hathaway also acquired a stake in payments company StoneCo Ltd almost three years ago, when it went public.

-A highly concentrated financial market dominated by five banks, Brazil has been a hotbed for fintech growth.
+A highly concentrated financial market, in which the five top lenders hold almost 78% of the country’s total assets, Brazil has been a hotbed for fintech growth.
 Online banking has reduced costs for newcomers and the central bank has created new rules to encourage competition, aiming at lower fees and interest rates for consumers.

 Nubank’s $750 million new funding round is part of its series G fundraising round, which totaled $1.15 billion.
 An initial part of the series G round was announced in January.